Multiplex protein profiling tips – how to choose the best option

 I have identified 2 antibody array solutions for this, either Biotin labelled based, or with a sandwich antibody-pair option.
 The number of samples and their volume are important factors to drive your choice.

 Small sample volume; limited sample number

-The L-Series format I introduced in a previous post is perfectly suited to this kind of studies, with a possible number of marker as high as 1000 for human samples, 307 for mouse and 90 for rat and a sample volume smaller than 100ul plasma or serum for the whole experiment.
-This Biotin Label-based Antibody Array Series generate a broad, panoramic view of protein expression including cytokines, chemokines, adipokines, growth factors, proteases, soluble receptors, adhesion molecules, and other proteins, making this array ideally suited for biomarker discovery studies and exploratory screens.
+The L-Series format I introduced in a previous post is perfectly suited to this kind of studies, with a possible number of marker as high as 2000 for human samples, 500 for mouse and 90 for rat and a sample volume smaller than 100ul plasma or serum for the whole experiment.
+This Biotin Label-based Antibody Array Series generate a broad, panoramic view of protein expression including cytokines, chemokines, adipokines, growth factors, proteases, soluble receptors, adhesion molecules, and other proteins, making this format ideally suited for biomarker discovery studies and exploratory screens.

 Through a simple labeling process, the sample proteins are directly conjugated to biotin, eliminating the need for a second antibody to develop the array signals.
 In this format, unintended antibody interactions are impossible, thus eliminating limitations on the size of the array panel.

 2 formats are available.
 If we take the example of the human arrays: membrane format for a chemiluminescence detection convenient for use in any lab, glass slide format with a fluorescence detection requiring a laser scanner, that you can outsource to a certified lab.
 All come with a dedicated software to simplify further data analysis.

 As few as 2 samples can be processed with this format, making it a very cost effective option for a one shot broad profiling.

 Specific care should be taken for sample supernatants: low levels of serum in the culture media should be used to avoid cross-reactivity hence high background.
 Same for sera which should not show traces of hemolysis.

 Sample volume not limited; larger number of samples